mgeisler/version-sync/README.md

 This is a changelog describing the most important changes per release.

+### Version 0.1.2 — September 18th, 2017

+Identical to version 0.1.1, but with better deprecation notices.

 ### Version 0.1.1 — September 18th, 2017

 The crate will be renamed to [`version-sync`][version-sync] and this